emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `0.75`

   The backoff multiplier used by the broker to determine the client keep alive timeout.
-If EMQX doesn't receive any packet in <code>Keep Alive * Backoff * 2</code> seconds, EMQX will close the current connection.
+If EMQX doesn't receive any packet in `Keep Alive * Backoff * 2` seconds, EMQX will close the current connection.

 **mqtt.max_subscriptions**